tlikonen/cl-decimals/README.md

 _integer-minimum-width_ and _fractional-minimum-width_ do not apply to the second return value.
 Everything else does.

 _Number_ must be of type `real`.
+This function uses `rational` types internally.
+If the given _number_ is a `float` it is first turned into `rational` by calling `cl:rational`.

 Formatting rules are specified with keyword arguments, as described below.
 The default value is in parentheses.

   * `round-magnitude (0)`